Semi-Annual Reporting (SAR) Households

 3. A minor under parental control of a household member?

-2. If NO, the new person is not a household member.
-Document this on the Maintain Case Comments window and STOP HERE.
+2. If No, the new person is not a household member.
+Document this on the Journal Detail page and STOP HERE.

-1. Send a RFC form CF 32 requesting all required verification for the new member and their income and document the case record.
+1. Send Request for Verification (CW 2200) requesting all required verification for the new member and their income, and document actions in the Journal Detail page.

 3. If the new mandatory member does not have income or their new income does not exceed the IRT,